FudanDISC/ReForm-Eval/README.md

 }
 ```

-**Important: During generation-based evaluation for multiple-choice questions, we only consider the format like (A), (a), (1), if a prediction does not hit the format, it will be considered wrong.**
+**Important: During generation-based evaluation for multiple-choice questions, we only consider the format like (A), (a), (1), if a prediction does not hit the format, it will be considered wrong.
+The requirement for likelihood prediction is `int`, and for generation prediction is `str`.**

 **Step 4:** The accuracy, (the format hit rate or instability) can be viewed in `output_dir/log.txt`.

 ### Load Data
 There are two ways to load data, using our framework directly or using Data Loader.

-**Note:The most recommendation for loading data is using Hugging Face Data.
+**Note: The most recommendation for loading data is using Hugging Face Data.
 We introduce how to load Hugging Face data in each method.
 If this still does not work, we also provide other loading methods.
 Please refer to [Prepare Dataset](build/prepare_dataset.md#📥-prepare-dataset)**

+**We also provide the download url of Hugging Face data: , you can directly download it!**

 #### Using ReForm-Eval Framework
 If you load data from ReForm-Eval Framework, when running `run_eval.py` and `run_loader_eval.py`, you should set the data-related parameters, including `--dataset_name`, `--formulation`, `--dataset_config`, `--dataset_duplication`, `--in_context_sample` and `--capitalize`.

-**Please set `--hf` or `--online_hf` if you would like to load data from Hugging Face. `--hf` is loading from Hugging Face Hub, and `--online_hf` is loading Hugging Face data from the local path.
+**Please set `--hf` or `--offline_hf` if you would like to load data from Hugging Face. `--hf` is loading from Hugging Face Hub, and `--offline_hf` is loading Hugging Face data from the local path.
 If set at the same time, data will be loaded from Hugging Face Hub.**

 #### Using Data Loader
 ReForm-Eval provides the direct data loader if you would like to perform evaluation without our framework.
 Here is an example: